-and are evaluated in the global coordinate system. and are the components in the direction cosine matrix for starting and ending plane of the element, respectively.
-The directions are the out normal of the element starting and ending planes. is the element direction cosine, pointing from starting point to ending point. is the length of the element, and is the volume of the element.
+and are evaluated in the global coordinate system. and are the components in the direction cosine matrix for starting and ending plane of the element, respectively. is the element direction cosine, pointing from starting point to ending point. is the length of the element, and is the volume of the element.

 End Point Element